 Existing law sets forth campaign finance reporting requirements for candidates to report campaign contributions.
-(NRS 294A.120, 294A.125) Sections 24.2 and 24.5 of this bill require, effective January 1, 2019, a candidate to include in his or her campaign finance reports the balance in the candidate's campaign account at the end of the reporting period.
+(NRS 294A.120, 294A.125) Sections [24] 24.2 and 24.5 of this bill require, effective January 1, 2019, a candidate to include in his or her campaign finance reports the balance in the candidate's campaign account at the end of the reporting period.

 Existing law sets forth the categories of campaign expenses and expenditures for use in reports of campaign expenses or expenditures.
-(NRS 294A.365) Section 27.2 of this bill requires, effective January 1, 2019, that each report of campaign expenses or expenditures must itemize each transaction and identify the business or other entity from whom the purchase was made if the purchase was paid for with a credit card or debit card.
+(NRS 294A.365) Section 27.2 of this bill ledds a category for interest, credit eard fees, debit eard fees or penalty fees incurred in relation to campaign expenses or expenditures paid for by a credit eard or debit eard.
+Section 27.2 alsol requires effective January 1, 2019, that each report of campaign expenses or expenditures must itemize each transaction and identify the business or other entity from whom the purchase was made if the purchase was paid for with a credit card or debit card.